Fast scratch folder (/disco2fs/projectid)

 Note

-50 GB of personal disk space (quota) on /disco2fs file system and up to 1300000 files and folders.
+50 GB of per-project disk space (quota) on /disco2fs file system and up to 1300000 files and folders.

-Each active user, regardless of the number of projects he or she contributes to, receives 50 GB of personal disk space (quota) on /disco2fs file system, unless another number is negotiated (which is rare due to the limited total storage capacity of /disco2fs - only 27 TiB).
-The folder /disco2fs/usename cannot contain more than 1300000 files and folders and the utilization of the personal user disk space on /disco2fs is estimated as the sum of the size of all files on that file system that belong to the primary POSIX group of the user (username).
+Each active project, receives 50 GB of shared disk space (quota) on /disco2fs file system, unless another number is negotiated (which is rare due to the limited total storage capacity of /disco2fs - only 27 TiB).
+The folder /disco2fs/projectid cannot contain more than 1300000 files and folders and the utilization of the disk space on /disco2fs (on a per-project base) is estimated as the sum of the size of all files on that file system that belong to the primary POSIX group of the project (replace projectid with the name of the POSIX group assigned to the project).

-To check the current user disc space utilization on /disco2fs, execute the following command line on the login node (replace username with your actual username):
+To check the current user disc space utilization on /disco2fs, execute the following command line on the login node (replace projectid with your actual projectid):

-on Discoverer HPC, the name of the primary POSIX group always coincides with the username
+on Discoverer HPC, the name of the primary POSIX group always coincides with the project ID

 The document Calculation of the storage space utilization explains how to interpret the numeric information provided by the quota check.